Share this post:

 The rifle retains 90 percent of its original blue and silver-plated finish.
 The New Haven Arms legend and serial number are perfect.
 The factory engraving has a combination of scrollwork on a punch-dot background, floral designs, and a rare game scene.
 The game scene on the left side plate features two deer being pursued by a pair of hounds and is the only factory engraved Henry rifle known with four animals in the scene.
 The rifle has extensive scrollwork on the top and rear of the receiver, upper tang, and buttplate.

-While many soldiers paid for Henry repeaters out of their own pockets, some units provided the rifles as a recruiting incentive, allowing the soldiers who signed up to keep the rifles when their enlistment was up.
+While many soldiers purchased a Henry repeater out of their own pockets, some units provided the rifles as a recruiting incentive, allowing the soldiers who signed up to keep the rifles when their enlistment was up.

 Two of the Henry rifles on offer in the August Premier Auction are from volunteer units including one that has soldier engraving.
 In December 1864 the Federal Army organized nine regiments composed of honorably discharged volunteers to act as an elite infantry corps.
 These regiments were armed with Sharps, Spencer, or Henry rifles.
 As an enlistment bonus, the volunteers were authorized to keep their rifles when they mustered out of federal service.
 Rifles documented to individual soldiers are rare.